 3. Outline Your Mortgage Needs

-During the mortgage renewal process in Ottawa, alongside with your general financial goals, you should think carefully about what you are searching for in a mortgage product.
+During the mortgage renewal in Ontario, alongside with your general financial goals, you should think carefully about what you are searching for in a mortgage product.

 To begin with, ask yourself these questions:

 - Do you believe you will receive any inheritances or bonuses that you can use towards your mortgage?
 If so, review the lump sum prepayment option.